payu-india/CMS-Chatbot/reference/In-person payments/integrate-upi-qr-apis/insta-deactivate-vpa-api.md

       </td>

       <td>
-        This parameter must contain the merchant key provided by PayU.\
+        This parameter must contain the merchant key provided by PayU.
+For more information, refer to <a href="doc:generate-merchant-key-and-salt-on-payu-dashboard">Access Production Key and Salt</a>.
-        Reference: For more information on how to generate the Key and Salt, refer to any of the following:

-        * \*Production\*\*: Generate Production Merchant Key and Sat.
-        * \*Test\*\*: Generate Test Merchant Key and Salt.
       </td>

       <td>